yzli90/loan-default-prediction-spline/README.md

 	- loan_amnt: The total amount of the loan issued to the borrower.
 	![Transformed loan_amnt](Results/transformed_feature-loan_amnt.png)

-	These plots illustrate how spline-based logistic transformation captures the nonlinear relationship between individual features and default probability.
+	These plots illustrate how spline-based logistic transformation captures the nonlinear relationship between individual features and spline transformed features (estimated default probability).

 	For example, `last_fico_range_low` shows a clear monotonic decreasing relationship with default risk, aligning with the intuition that higher credit scores indicate lower risk.
 Similarly, `sub_grade`, after being ordinally encoded, exhibits a smooth increasing trend in estimated default probability, which preserves the inherent credit ranking.

 	In contrast, `loan_amnt` and `dti` demonstrate more complex patterns.
 For `loan_amnt`, the default risk increases in the lower to mid-range but slightly flattens or even reverses at higher amounts, possibly reflecting stricter underwriting for larger loans.
 For `dti`, the transformed curve is smooth and increasing, matching the expectation that higher debt burdens correspond to greater credit risk.

-	These feature-specific transformations are learned in a supervised manner, allowing the model to encode nonlinear predictive signals without imposing rigid assumptions.
-Importantly, the resulting transformed features are bounded, interpretable, and visualizable—each curve can be understood as the model’s best estimate of default probability as a function of a single input variable, enhancing both transparency and auditability of the modeling process.
+	These transformations are learned in a supervised manner, allowing the model to directly capture how each individual feature relates to default risk.
+Since the outputs are bounded between 0 and 1 and derived from probabilistic models, they remain interpretable and auditable, with clear visualizations available for each feature.

 6. **Model Training & Evaluation**